onura/MetaReader/README.md

     When and where  was it created or last modified?

 Users can use Meta Reader for four aim.
-First of all, it can be use for forensic investigations.
+First of all, it can be used for forensic investigations.
 Secondly, a user could verify the source of a document.
 It’s real time processing feature can be used for massive file processing of search engine results as well.
 Lastly, someone can use it as a library to easily create a metadata reader for any document format.